MoreMcmeta/core/info/guides/TROUBLESHOOTING.md

 # Troubleshooting Guide
 This guide aims to help you resolve common issues without needing to file a bug report.

-## Nothing Happens When I Install the Mod
+## Nothing Happens When I Install the Mod / My Textures Look Strange
 1. Make sure you've [animated a texture](MCMETA-FORMAT.md).
 MoreMcmeta doesn't change the game until you animate a texture.
 See the default pack in the next bullet.

 2. Try using the trial resource pack.
 If the trial textures work, there may be an issue with your textures.